Have you started your kitchen holiday prep?

 Or, life may just be perfectly well and you just don’t want to overwhelm yourself trying to meet every holiday party invitation or expectation.

-Therefore, preparing in advance will do yourself lots of good.
+Therefore, preparing in advance will do you lots of good.

 Start with trying to keep your normal routine as much as possible; especially with young children.

-Slowly transitioning into the holiday season is less overwhelming for everyone and give you time as a parent to pace yourself.
+Slowly transitioning into the holiday season is less overwhelming for everyone and gives you time as a parent to pace yourself.

 Whether you are choosing to volunteer more, cook extra meals, or spend a lot more time on your feet shopping; allow your body and mind to rest and reset.

 Don’t forget to stay hydrated and eat well, as it’s easy for time to fly by as we become busier during this time of year.

 Getting out for fresh air and walks are also great at helping to clear your mind and think about other things besides the never-ending to-do list.

 Speaking of lists, try the best you can to put your plans on paper and see a realistic view of your holiday plans.

 Get your calendar and consider if you want to fill every weekend with activities.
 Are some events scheduled back to back?
 Have you factored in drive time, the kid’s sleep schedules, and more.